HarryHills3588/harry_hills_portfolio/content/projects/HPC.md

 * **Scalable computing** (parallel NLP processing on HPC).
 * **Statistical rigor** (hypothesis testing, p-values for feature differences).
 * **Visualization & storytelling** (clear communication of results).

-For me, this was a valuable opportunity to merge **technical computing** with **educational insights**, showing how data-driven methods can shed light on long-standing questions in pedagogy.